liferay/clay/packages/clay-css/README.md

 `watch`: Because running a script after every change can get tedious, run `gulp watch` to rebuild the files automatically as you change files.

 `serve`: Starts a local server on port 3000 and also runs the watch task.

+### Updating Bootstrap Version and Dependencies
+Bootstrap can be updated or downgraded by using the command:

+`npm install --save-dev --save-exact bootstrap@the_version`

+Popper.js can be updated or downgraded by using:

+`npm install --save-dev --save-exact popper.js@the_version`

+Then run `gulp build` or `gulp-serve` to compile Clay CSS with the new version